funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 value: 5.0
         --travis              Switch the value of the Travis mode.
                                 Configured value: False
+        --travis-distribution-branch TRAVIS_DISTRIBUTION_BRANCH
+                                Switch the branch name where we are going to push the final results.
+Configured value:
+                                'master'
         --travis-branch TRAVIS_BRANCH
                                 Switch the branch name where we are going to push.
                                 Configured value: 'master'